-C-PA-3 Exemptions to Public Coastal Access Requirements.
-The following are exempt from the public coastal access requirements of Policy C-PA-2:
+C-PA-3 Exemptions to Providing New Public Coastal Access Requirements.
+The following are exempt from the requirements to provide new public coastal access pursuant to requirements of Policy C-PA-2:

 - 1. Improvement, replacement, demolition or reconstruction of certain existing structures, as specified in Section 30212 (b) of the Coastal Act, and - 2.
-Any new development upon specific findings under Section 30212 (a) that (1) public access would be inconsistent with public safety, military security needs, or the protection of fragile coastal resources, (2) adequate public\access exists nearby, or (3) agriculture would be adversely affected.
+Any new development upon specific findings under Section 30212 (a) of the Coastal Act that (1) public access would be inconsistent with public safety, military security needs, or the protection of fragile coastal resources, (2) adequate public access exists nearby, or (3) agriculture would be adversely affected.